amanarora9848/ros2_craneSim_SoFaR_UniGe/README.md

 # ROS2 Crane-Simulator
 This is the second assignment for the "Software Architecture for Robotics" course at the University of Genoa, Italy.
 The project consists of a 2D simulation of a crane, performing pick and place operations.
 Implementation is done in ROS2/Python with the help of the Arcade library.
 The simulation node is already developed and provided by [@SimoneMacci0](https://github.com/SimoneMacci0) in this [repo](https://github.com/SimoneMacci0/sofar-crane-simulator).
-The controller nodes and the robot logic node have been implemented as part of the assignment deliverables.
+The controller nodes and the robot logic node have been implemented as part of the assignment deliverables, within a time constraint of 2 hours as per requirements of the assignment.

 ## Dependencies